thegabriele97/EzShop/Deliverables/DesignDocument.md

         the entire system)
     end note

-    note left of LoginManager::isUserLogged
+    'note left of LoginManager::isUserLogged
-        This method accepts both
+    '    This method accepts both
-        0 or 1 argument.
+    '    0 or 1 argument.
-        - If 0, checks if an user is logged in
+    '    - If 0, checks if an user is logged in
-        (i.e. getLoggedUser() != null)
+    '    (i.e. getLoggedUser() != null)
-        - If 1, it's an <<User>> object and checks if this user is actually logged
+    '    - If 1, it's an <<User>> object and checks
+    '    if this user is actually logged
-        (i.e. getLoggedUser() == arg_user)
+    '    (i.e. getLoggedUser() == arg_user)
-    end note
+    'end note

     ezshop -up-|> ezinterface : <<implements>>
     ezshop ..> LoginManager
     ezshop ..> RightsManager
     ezshop .left.> DataManager
+    ezshop .right.> CreditCardSystem

     RightsManager .left.> LoginManager
     LoginManager .up.> DataManager